-Theory: 2 periods per week Semester Mark: Two tests - 15% each One project - 20% Examination: One three-hour paper - 50%
+Semester Mark: Two tests - 15% each One project - 20%

 SECTION I: deals with the Classical Period.
 In this section the principles and practise in the Classical Period is outlined.
 Classical developments are the foundations of Western civilization.
 The concepts, methods, principles and examples are conveyed in the following time frames: